CalebHendren/Blackjack/README.md

 - Blackjack (21 with first 2 cards) pays 1.5:1
 - Regular wins pay 1:1
 - Ties are a push (bet returned)

-### Advanced Rules

-- **Splitting**: Available when first two cards have same value.
+- Splitting: Available when first two cards have same value.
 Creates two separate hands with equal bets.
 Aces receive only one additional card after splitting.
-- **Double Down**: Available on first two cards only.
+- Double Down: Available on first two cards only.
 Doubles the bet and deals exactly one more card.
-- **Surrender**: Available on first two cards only, before any other action.
+- Surrender: Available on first two cards only, before any other action.
 Returns half the bet.
-- **Multiple Hands**: After splitting, each hand is played separately with its own bet.
+- Multiple Hands: After splitting, each hand is played separately with its own bet.

 ## File Structure